 If you’re a permanent resident who receives Centrelink benefits, you might be able to get your document translated for free.
 You should contact Multicultural NSW directly to submit a document.

-For express service (24-hour turnaround time), you can choose to collect it at the Multicultural NSW Sydney office, or have it mailed to you via ordinary or Express post.
+For express service (24-48 hours turnaround time), you can choose to collect it at the Multicultural NSW Parramatta office, or have it mailed to you via ordinary or Express post.
 For 7 or 14 business days service, you can have it mailed to you via ordinary or Express post.

 Please note: ‘turnaround time’ doesn’t include the time it takes for it to be mailed to you.